Amanda Stanton Opens Up About Her Split From Josh Murray, What Really Caused The ‘BIP’ Stars To Split

 “I actually haven’t talked about it yet, because it’s been a little hard.
 I haven’t really, you know, thought about what to say, but yeah, we did break up.
 It’s sad,” she shared.
 “We’re just going to go our separate ways.
 I wish him the best.”

-Stanton and Murray, fortunately, ended their romance without a major scene.
 “We ended things right before holidays and the next day, my mom flew out [with] my dad, my sister, her boyfriend, we had the entire family there.
 I think it was a good transition… it was a little easier for them,” Stanton explained.

 Like Stanton, Murray blames the breakup on a number of different factors.
 Despite the awful timing of the split, Us Magazine reports that Murray still has a soft spot for Stanton’s daughters.

 “It’s been a tough couple of weeks for me,” he said.
 “I’m no longer engaged, my beautiful dog, Sabel, passed away and then my uncle just passed away as well.
 I’m emotionally drained.
 As for our relationship, it just wasn’t working out and it sucks.
-I moved across the country for her, I fell in love with her kids, really loved her family, but we just weren’t able to grow together as a couple and it was very frustrating”
+I moved across the country for her, I fell in love with her kids, really loved her family, but we just weren’t able to grow together as a couple and it was very frustrating.”

-Murray continued: “I will always love her and the little ones, they held a special place in my heart.
+Murray continued, “I will always love her and the little ones, they held a special place in my heart.
 I hope everyone can respect our relationship and just pray for our happiness in the future.
 I will always wish nothing but the best for her, she deserves it.”

 Tell us!
 Were you shocked to learn that Amanda Stanton and Josh Murray had split?
 Let us know in the comments below.